san-iru182/san_portfolio/media/README.md

 ## Demo Videos

+Demo videos are hosted externally and linked in each project's README:

-- `StudyBunny-demo.mp4` - StudyBunny application demonstration
+- **StudyBunny Demo** - Linked in StudyBunny README
-- `07-05-game-demo.mp4` - 07-05 Game gameplay showcase
-- `Retro-JS-Game-demo.mp4` - Q*Bert recreation gameplay
+- **07-05 Game Demo** - Linked in 07-05-game README
+- **Q*Bert Demo** - Linked in Retro-JS-Game README

 ## File Formats